IBM/xgboost-smote-detect-fraud/README.md

 ## 2. Sign up for Watson Studio

 Sign up for IBM's [Watson Studio](http://dataplatform.ibm.com/).
 By creating a project in Watson Studio a free tier ``Object Storage`` service will be created in your IBM Cloud account.
-Choose the storage type as Object Storage (Swift API) for this code pattern.
+Choose the storage type as Cloud Object Storage for this code pattern.

 ## 3. Create the notebook